 Eyelash yarn is a type of novelty yarn that is sometimes called "fun yarn" or "furry yarn" or "hairy yarn" because the appearance of the yarn is such that there are threads (eyelashes) coming off of the main body of the yarn strand.
 There are many different ways that you can use eyelash yarn, creating faux fur designs as well as textured, soft, creative crochet items.
 Use these free crochet patterns to begin making eyelash yarn items to incorporate into your own wardrobe.

 01 of 05

 Crochet a trendy women's scarf using eyelash yarn.
 It looks like a faux fur scarf with a little bit of sparkle.
 It adds a bit of glamour and whimsy as an accessory no matter what you are wearing with it.

 The stitch used in this pattern is a variation of the V-stitch, which is a stitch that you can do as long as you know how to double crochet.
 This one is based on the crochet V-stitch in brick repeat.
 It is an easy pattern that works up quickly, so this is a great instant gratification project.

 This is a 32" long crochet scarf that is only about 8" across.
 You could always double the pattern if you wanted a nice thick crochet scarf for winter wear.

 02 of 05

 Here's a soft, stylish scarf for you to crochet.
 This one is a super easy crochet scarf that consists entirely of single crochet.
-Because of this, it's a great example of how changing your yarn can dramatically change your design.
+Due to this, it's a great example of how changing your yarn can dramatically change your design.
 A basic traditional yarn worked in single crochet has a very straightforward look while eyelash yarn gives you a "hairy" design in the same stitch.